Bayesian analysis of mixtures of lognormal distribution with an unknown number of components from grouped data

 \section{Introduction}

 Finding a distribution that fits the data well is one of the main challenges in the estimation of income distributions.
 However, we face the trade-off between the interpretation of parameters and the fit of the hypothetical distribution.
 To explore the fit of the distribution, several flexible hypothetical distributions are proposed, including: the generalized beta distribution of first and second kind \citep{M84}; generalized beta distribution \citep{MX95}; double Pareto-lognormal distribution \citep{RJ04}; and $\kappa$-generalized distribution \citep{CGK07}.
-Several of these support interpretations that are economically meaningful.
+Several of these support interpretations that are economically meaningful. \footnote{ To better fit income distribution models to empirical data, Bayesian Model Averaging (BMA), as explored by \citep{GCR05}, has also been proposed as a viable approach. }<++>

 Conversely, the mixture distribution models are also considered to fit the distribution to the data because the assumed underlying distributions are easy to interpret and the distribution fits better than single component models in many cases.
-The greater level of detail offered by mixture distribution models, such as a subgroups' information, is evident from the model's adoption in \citet{PvD98,GH12} among other studies.
+The greater level of detail offered by mixture distribution models, such as a subgroups' information, is evident from the model's adoption in \citet{PvD98,GH12}, among other studies.

 Mixture distribution models have also considered the framework of household income distributions from a Bayesian point of view using Markov chain Monte Carlo (MCMC) methods.
 For example, in the case of lognormal distribution, \citet{LN16} considered a finite mixtures of lognormal (MLN) distribution model from individual data and determined the number of components by the marginal likelihood \citep{C95} and DIC \citep{SBCvdL02}.
 The income inequality was then decomposed into between-subgroup and within-subgroup components.
 Moreover, it is also considered in gamma distribution cases. \citet{WIR01} considered the mixtures of gamma distribution model with a known and unknown number of components. \citet{CG08} examined the Canadian income data using two components' mixtures of gamma densities, which is the known number of components case in \citet{WIR01}.
 However, with the exception of \citet{WIR01}, the number of components were assumed in advance or determined after estimation in these studies, and they used individual or household data as mentioned above.